 I’ll go for experience here.
 Try and go wwoofing.
 It’s short for Willing Workers on Organic Farms.
 You stay on a farm for free in exchange for 4 hours of work a day.
 That could be anything from caring for animals, harvesting apples or building sheds.
 It’s a fantastic way of getting to know the locals, their land and culture.
 I really don’t care for pure relaxation holidays and doing nothing, so this is a great way of spending an active holiday.

-Splurge; something you have no problem forking over money for while traveling:
+Splurge; something you have no problem forking over money for a while traveling:

 Touristy thing you’ve done:

 What is not touristy?
-Let’s not kid ourselves, we all do “touristy” stuff.
-The most organised tour I’ve ever done was a day-trip in a bus full of resort tourists (and I was one of those!) to a cigar factory and Holguin town centre in Cuba.
+Let’s not kid ourselves; we all do “touristy” stuff.
+The most organized tour I’ve ever done was a day-trip in a bus full of resort tourists (and I was one of those!) to a cigar factory and Holguin town center in Cuba.
 It is perhaps the least independent travel experience I have had, and I enjoyed most of it (with the exception of the rather embarrassing commentary from the tour guide).
 It was great getting a chance talking to the factory workers though.

 Unforgettable travel memory:

 That’s a big call.
 I was on my first transatlantic trip when 9/11 happened.
 That was unforgettable in many ways.
 For one, I was really scared.
 But I really enjoyed the hospitality and generosity of the people in rural Illinois where I was staying on a university campus.
 They took great care of us.